krbcontext/python-krbcontext/docs/source/usage.rst

 This is the most simplest way, which uses default values.
 It gets current effective user name, and get ticket and store it into default credential cache.

-You can specify specific prinicpal or cache file explicityly.
+You can specify specific prinicpal or cache file explicitly.

 ::